 Planning for Minerals and Waste in the region is the responsibility of the three remaining County Councils together with the Unitary Authorities and the two National Park Authorities.
 Between them, they have produced a range of Core Strategies and Plans.
-Some of these have been in place for many years, whilst others are much more recent .For example, Wiltshire has both Minerals and Waste Core Strategies prepared jointly with Swindon Borough, adopted in 2009 and looking ahead to 2026 ; Somerset has a Waste Core Strategy adopted in 2013 and a Minerals Plan adopted in 2015.In addition, in 2017, it published a Minerals & Waste Development Strategy setting out the new documents it expects to prepare over the next few years.
-The former Dorset County Council has recently submitted a new cross-County Waste Plan looking ahead to 2033.
+Some of these have been in place for many years, whilst others are much more recent .For example, Wiltshire has both Minerals and Waste Core Strategies prepared jointly with Swindon Borough, adopted in 2009 and looking ahead to 2026; Somerset has a Minerals Plan to 2030, adopted in 2015 and a Waste Core Strategy to 2028, adopted in 2013 and currently being revised.
+Dorset County Council has recently submitted a new cross-County Waste Plan looking ahead to 2033.
 The four West of England Unitary Authorities have a Joint Waste Core Strategy and work together on Local Aggregates Assessment.
+The most recent policy document in this field is the 'Minerals Local Plan for Gloucestershire 2018 -2032'.
+This innovative Plan, seen as core to the sustainable growth of the County, including its response to climate change, was adopted in March 2020.